Molham Babouli: Toronto FC

 Babouli spent time at Sheridan College before joining the TFC Academy in 2014.
 He played with the senior academy side in the inaugural season of League1 Ontario, where he led the league in scoring with 27 goals in all competitions.
 TFC Academy would go on to win the regular season title and the Inter-Provincial Cup championship against CS Longueuil, the champions of the Première ligue de soccer du Québec.
 He won the Golden Boot and League MVP honours for the 2014 season.

 On March 12, 2015, Babouli signed his first professional contract with Toronto FC II ahead of their inaugural season in the USL.
 He made his professional debut against the Charleston Battery on March 21, and scored his first goal for the club in the same match.
 His performance in the match was rewarded with a USL team of the week appearance on March 24.

 On March 5, 2016, Babouli signed with Toronto FC.
+He played alongside Italy international Sebastian Giovinco while playing for the club.
 He made his MLS debut against Sporting Kansas City on March 20, as a substitute for Tsubasa Endoh.
 He returned to Toronto FC II on loan ahead of the 2016 USL season.
 On April 21, 2017, the club announced that Babouli had been placed on waivers.